watergis/mapbox-gl-export/README.md

 This module is using source code of [mpetroff/print-maps](https://github.com/mpetroff/print-maps).
 I just adopted this library to normal Mapbox GL Plugin.
 Thanks so much to develop this library!

+## for Maplibre GL users

+Please consider to use [maplibre-gl-export](https://github.com/watergis/maplibre-gl-export) plugin for Maplibre GL.

 ## Installation:

 - for mapbox-gl-js v1 open source users